 The Graphic Design program has ranked as a ‘Top Design School’ each year from 2015 – 2019 by GDUSA.

 Founded in 1884, Woodbury is one of the oldest universities on the west coast of the United States.
-The university is a private, non-profit institution with three locations across Southern California: a primary campus in Burbank, a small campus in San Diego, and a gallery in Hollywood.
+The university is a private, non-profit institution with a Southern California campus located in Burbank.

 Woodbury is accredited by six accrediting organizations

-Woodbury has 20 undergraduate and six graduate programs within four different schools.
+Woodbury has 25 undergraduate and five graduate programs within four different schools.

-At the start of the Fall 2018 semester, the university had a total of 1,173 undergraduate and graduate students.
+As of the Fall 2022 semester’s official reporting date, the university had a total of 943 undergraduate and graduate students.

-The average student-to-faculty ratio is 9-to-1. and the average class size is 15.
+The average student-to-faculty ratio is 8-to-1, and the average class size is 13.